bigeasy/strata/diary.md

 callback in user space that throws an exception, I'm going to swallow that user space exception, when really it was supposed to propagate.

+No, not quite solved in Cadence.

+Running into a problem with Strata where if I throw an exception from within Strata, it is likely to get caught by the `validate`.
+I've already begun work to solve this problem here.
+How do you handle errors that are deeply nested, if you're using try/catch blocks to to convert exceptions into errors?

+In the case of Strata, it can call a user function, the user function raises an exception, and a `validate` wrapper catches it, but it was not an exception thrown by Strata.
+Types don't count because we want to catch an exception not based on type, but based on boundary.
+If it is raised in the Strata code, catch it, otherwise, propagate it.
+Thus, when we callback, and call out, we need to indicate the boundary.

+This ought to work.
+You wrap the exit in a try catch, and mark it as throwing, then if you catch the exception that is currently throwing, you rethrow.
+If you're calling internally, that is, let's say you're within Strata, and you call a function like `get()` a function also used by users, if it wraps it doesn't matter, because you've also wrapped the callback.
+It calls the callback.
+Any exception is intercepted and in the `validate` wrapper.

+I'm beginning to feel that I've put so much so much thought into Cadence, I don't know why I don't use it to build Strata.

 ## Changes for Next Release

  * Upgrade Proof to 0.0.31. #113.